 - 1 egg

-- 2 portions of rice, cooked according to instructions on package
+- 2 servings long-grain rice cooked according to instructions on package

 Whipped lemon butter

 - Melt 20g of the butter, let it cool down slightly and then pour into a bowl with high walls.
 Cut the rest of the butter into smaller pieces.